 Find Your Own Way

 Many years ago, when I was a young researcher, I was on an expedition in the depth of Siberian Taiga.
-I met an aboriginal Evenk hunter who told me how easy it could be to hunt monk-rats in spring because they are ‘stupid enough to run around without caution during the thaw’.
+I met an aboriginal Evenk hunter who told me how easy it could be to hunt muskrats in spring because during the thaw they are ‘stupid enough to run around without caution, afraid of water, nit hunters’.

 “Every year when the rivers start to melt, they are killed for fur in hundreds, but they never learn.
 The sable though is not that stupid.
 Their youngsters learn fast how to hide and never make this mistake.
 It’s hard to hunt them.”